ryannd/smq/README.md

 Inspired by [Anime Music Quiz](https://animemusicquiz.com/).

-To play, DM "ryan d#6648" on Discord to get whitelisted for Spotify API access.
+To play, DM "ryan d#6648" on Discord to get whitelisted for Spotify API access or **NEW** play as a guest. (no top track feature for guest users)

-Will have to do this until I submit quota extension request, sorry for inconvenience

 ### Built With